vinarmani/truf-node/deployments/infra/README.md

-# TSN-DB Infrastructure
+# TN-DB Infrastructure

-This project contains the AWS CDK infrastructure code for deploying TSN-DB nodes, a Kwil Gateway, and an Indexer.
+This project contains the AWS CDK infrastructure code for deploying TN-DB nodes, a Kwil Gateway, and an Indexer.

 ## Overview